ilhamije/gemma-disaster-management/README.md

 #### Deployment Notes
 Currently, the system requires manual setup on Jetson Nano and external components:
-- **Power Supply**: A car inverter for powering the Jetson Nano and router.
+- **Power Supply**: In disaster areas, you can use a car inverter to power the Jetson Nano and router.
 - **Connectivity**: Portable Wi-Fi router for seamless device communication in the field.

 ---